rev-net/memo/memo.md

 Revnets offer a promising solution, as a hands-free all-in-one tokenized incentive machine, cap table, and growth engine for leaders, workers, investors, and yesterday's customers that helped make today possible, while removing common causes of disputes between them.

-Revnets are an openly accounted-for standard that can motivate the funding and distribution of business offerings, open source projects, campaigns, indie media, and cultural movements without governance risks, liquidity requirements, or management overhead.
+Revnets are an openly-accounted-for standard that can motivate the funding and distribution of business offerings, open source projects, campaigns, indie media, and cultural movements without governance risks, liquidity requirements, or management overhead.
 Simple enough for a group of friends, powerful enough for high net-worth, global communities, products, and brands.

 Join us – a group of Web3 builders who have helped facilitate over $180 million through the Juicebox protocol – in founding and growing the $REV network, which operates as revenue-generating revnet itself.